ogeesan/bpod-docs-testing/docs/user-guide/function-reference.md

 A behavior protocol demonstrating use of Flex I/O channels for analog acquisition is given in the Bpod_Gen2 repository [here](https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2Fsanworks%2FBpod_Gen2%2Fblob%2Fmaster%2FExamples%2FProtocols%2FLight%2FFlexIOAnalogLight2AFC%2FFlexIOAnalogLight2AFC.m&sa=D&sntz=1&usg=AOvVaw3Hhg52UiVwwLIqlC_2oK8a).

-> [!NOTE]
+!!! note
-> Flex I/O channels were introduced with Bpod State Machine 2+ in 2022, and may also exist on newer models.
+    Flex I/O channels were introduced with Bpod State Machine 2+ in 2022, and may also exist on newer models.

 ## BpodSystem functions